Skaginn3x/framework/docs/functionality/fish_species_encoding.md

 ## Speciality markings
 Anybody can see from this example and the fact that we limited the size of our integer to ```2^16``` that there is still some space.
-We have created `metadata` that can also be sent as a specie.
+We have created `metadata` that can also be sent as a species.

 The highest three letter code we have to create is `ZZZ` with a value of `17575` so the lowest speciality code we can use is `17576`.
 The following metadata has been defined and used in our systems.